httpwg/http-extensions/draft-ietf-httpbis-cdn-loop.md

 cdn-id   = token *( OWS ";" OWS parameter )
 ~~~

-Conforming Content Delivery Networks SHOULD add a value to this header field to all requests they
+Conforming Content Delivery Networks SHOULD add a value to this header field in all requests they
 generate or forward (creating the header if necessary).

 The token identifies the CDN as a whole.
 Chosen token values SHOULD be unique enough that a